Revolgy-Business-Solutions/revolgy-cloud/README.md

 :orange_book: We build cloud infrastructure that help people in all aspects of life (gaming, fintech for example).

 :notebook_with_decorative_cover: We care deeply about the personal growth of people who work with us. (we are working with Gallup talent methodology).

+:ledger: Stress-free culture is the core of our work.
+Its very important to keep peace of mind.

+:blue_book: We are not afraid to fail.
+We learn from fails and evolve in our team.

 This is why we'll make sure to give you opportunities to learn new things, grow your career, but also rest when you need to.